-Photography in the seaside town of Deal, Kent is one of my favourite locations anywhere.
-It one of the most picturesque and enjoyable places on the British coast to visit and was raised there and get back to visit as often as I can.
-My post on the many pleasures of Deal describes some of the best ways to enjoy the town.
-It’s an ancient place with a rich history.
-You can read more about that in my article on Deal history and its companion post on Deal’s famous visitors and residents.
+Deal, Kent is one of my favourite locations anywhere.
+It one of the most picturesque and enjoyable places on the British coast to visit.
+I was raised there and get back to visit as often as I can.

 Deal Photography Opportunity #1 – The Boats

-The most obvious start to Deal photography is at the beach.
-There are still several working boats to shoot on the shingle beach together with winding gear and plenty of lobster pots.
+Whilst the luggers that used to cover the beach in Deal, it is still the most obvious place to start.
+There are usually a couple of old boats from the early twentieth century and several working boats to shoot on the shingle beach.
+There is also winding gear and f lobster pots aplenty.
 I have put together a gallery of boat shots, all taken on film – you can view them at my boats of Deal, Kent gallery.

 One of just eight piers in the Southeast and 60 surviving nationally, the current pier is the third sited at Deal, Kent.
-The history of the piers makes for interesting reading in this article by local historian Gregory Hollyoak.
+The history of the piers makes for interesting reading in this article.
 Built from reinforced concrete, the current 1026 feet pier was opened in 1957 by the Duke of Edinburgh.

 The pier provides excellent views of the seafront, and photographers are often able to take advantage of the amazing cloud formations that gather over the town, which is one of the highlights of Deal photography.
 Visitors to the pier are welcomed at the entrance by a 3 metre high bronze statue, ‘Embracing the Sea’, by sculptor John Buck, which is also very photogenic.
 The pier is popular with anglers and has benches lining its entire length as well as a number of shelters.
 Catches include mackerel, garfish, mullet, pollack and sole in summer with whiting and codling in winter.